epfl-lasa/sliding-ds-control/README.md

 **Acknowledgments**
 This project was partially founded by:

 > The EU Horizon 2020 Project CROWDBOT (Grant No. 779942): http://crowdbot.eu

 > The Toyota Mobility Foundation (TMF) through the Grant: Mobility Unlimited Challenge 2019: https://mobilityunlimited.org

-> Grant-in-Aid for Scientific Research from the Ministry of Education, Culture, Sports, Science and Technology of (MEXT) Japan: http://www.ai.iit.tsukuba.ac.jp/research/046.html